Below you can find a complete list of Australian animals. We currently track 347 animals in Australia and are adding more every day!

 Other well-known birds native to Australia:

-- Emu: The second largest bird in the world.
-Emus are found in a variety of habitats throughout most of Australia.
+- Emu: Emus are the second-largest bird in the world and are found in a variety of habitats throughout most of Australia.

-- Rock Parrot: Endemic to coastal habitats of Southern Australia.
-These mostly terrestrial parrots can be seen foraging in pairs and small flocks in the early morning and late afternoons.
+- Rock Parrot: Endemic to coastal habitats of Southern Australia, these mainly terrestrial parrots can be seen foraging in pairs and small flocks in the early morning and late afternoon.

-- Little Penguin: The smallest species of penguin.
-They nest on Austalia’s southern coastline.
-Phillip Island has the largest colony of little penguins in Australia.
+- Little Penguin: The smallest species of penguin, they nest on Australia’s southern coastline.
+Phillip Island has the largest colony of Little Penguins in Australia.

-- Cassowary: The heaviest bird in Australia.
-Cassowaries are flightless birds closely related to emus.
-They are found in tropical habitats of North Queensland, Australia.
-You can see them in Daintree rainforest.
+- Cassowary: The heaviest bird in Australia, cassowaries are flightless birds closely related to emus.
+They are found in tropical habitats of North Queensland, including in the Daintree rainforest.

 - Tawny Frogmouth: Often mistaken for owls, these birds are related to nightjars.
 They are found in a variety of habitats throughout the mainland.
 These nocturnal birds camouflage with branches during the day.